 “We no longer speak of healing from grief, but rather of accompanying families as they learn to live a new life with their grief, understanding that grief is a normal response to the loss of a loved one and that the intensity and duration of grief is unique to each person,” said Barber Bussiere.

-For providers who cared for the child who died, O’Malley hosts Caregiver Gatherings, with two other skilled facilitators, Annah Abrams, MD, a psychiatrist in Child and Adolescent Psychiatry at MGHfC and Roxan Del Valle La Torre, MDiv, a chaplain and spiritual care clinician in Spiritual Care at Massachusetts General Hospital and MGHfC.
+For providers who cared for the child who died, O’Malley hosts Caregiver Gatherings, with two other skilled facilitators, Annah Abrams, MD, a psychiatrist in Child and Adolescent Psychiatry at MGfC and Roxan Del Valle La Torre, MDiv, a chaplain and spiritual care clinician in Spiritual Care at Massachusetts General Hospital and MGfC.

 “Caregivers Gatherings are meant to hold a space for clinical staff to come together as a bereaved community, to remember the child and family for whom they cared and to honor the care given,” said O’Malley.
 “Staff are encouraged to participate in ongoing bereavement outreach because they are uniquely positioned to be a support to families simply by virtue of having been witness to the family’s loss.”